Panchachuli Base Camp Trek

 Dharchula is a quintessential town with its designated share of shops and markets.
 This is also one of the getaways to Nepal.
 Kali River, originating from Kalapani, bifurcates India and Nepal through a bridge, the narrow bridge being the connecting link between India and Nepal.

-Another Indo-Nepal crossing can be done in Lohaghat, a serene and offbeat town 149 km away from Dharchula and 60 km away from the main Pithoragarh town.
+Another India-Nepal crossing can be done in Lohaghat, a serene and offbeat town 149 km away from Dharchula and 60 km away from the main Pithoragarh town.

 The most enthralling moments got well-expanded with our footsteps on the bridge summoning us to Nepal.
 Let it be only for an hour.
 Let it be only the border area.
 The long walk along Kali River, approached from the other side, another country, the taste of crossing the border for the first time and mostly, apprehending the actuality of hanging so close to the dividing notion – Nepal lasted for an hour, but it was Nepal!
 Yak hair was hanging from the pole in shops and the river, in its yellow-grey avatar, letting us be quiet on the huge rocks.